Grants and allowances

 Disability Living Allowance (DLA)

-Disability Living Allowance (DLA) is ending for anyone born after 8 April 1948 or who are currently 16 or over.
+Disability Living Allowance (DLA) is ending for anyone born after 8 April 1948 or who is currently 16 or over.
 You will continue to receive DLA until the Department of Work and Pensions contacts you.
 When they do, they will tell you when it will end and invite you to apply for Personal Independence Payments (PIP).

 Personal Independence Payments